sander-ed/InvoiceGenerator/README.md

 # In order to run app

-Everything is ran locally on PC
+Everything is ran locally on PC.

+In main folder run npm install to install all dependencies for react app.

+In backend folder run npm install to install all dependencies for backend server.

 Initalize the following:
 - For running frontend react app - in the project directory: npm start